 The day we were there a printmaking class was being held.
 Ferns and other natural items gleaned from the nature center were being utilized.
-Normally the collection of any plants (with exceptions such as this) is prohibited.
+Usually, the collection of any plants (with exceptions such as this) is prohibited.

 Dogs are welcomed if kept on leashes and we saw quite a few of them on the trails.
 Most people are quiet and respectful of others in this natural setting.
 It is a place to relax, unwind and wash away the stresses of the day.

 Trails are natural as well as those constructed as wooden walkways.
-Since the area is so flat it is handicap accessible.
+Since the area is so flat, it is handicap accessible.

 It is much easier to traverse these trails as compared to those at the Edith L. Moore Nature Sanctuary located further out on Memorial Drive.
-Handicapped people would not have quite as easy a time as the terrain at that sanctuary is more rugged in places.
+Disabled people would not have quite as easy a time as the terrain at that sanctuary is more rugged in places.

 The Houston Arboretum & Nature Center is free to the public.
-A donation box is located inside of the building.
+A donation box is located inside the building.
 Clean restrooms are available.

 I have read that free insect repellent is given to those who request it.
 It is a good idea to use bug spray particularly after a rain event in Houston.
-Mosquitoes thrive in our warm humid environment!
+Mosquitoes thrive in our warm, humid environment!
 My husband and I visited the arboretum and nature center in April.
-It was relatively cool outside and we did not experience biting mosquitoes.
+It was relatively cool outside, and we did not experience biting mosquitoes.

 We truly enjoyed the natural setting and look forward to the changes which will be taking place.